ilyasergey/YSC2229/source/week-10_huffman.rst

 All the compression algorithms we explored so far did not really exploit any specifics of the file they are working on in order to adapt the compression scheme itself.

-The idea of `Huffman coding <https://en.wikipedia.org/wiki/Huffman_coding>`_ (named after its inventor David A. Huffman) is to encode a text by assigning longer bit sequences to more rare charaters in it, while giving shorter codes (bit sequences) to more frequent characters.
+The idea of `Huffman coding <https://en.wikipedia.org/wiki/Huffman_coding>`_ (named after its inventor David A. Huffman) is to encode a text by assigning longer bit sequences to more rare characters in it, while giving shorter codes (bit sequences) to more frequent characters.
 It builds on several simple but powerful ideas, which we will consider further below:

-* Huffman tree of charactes
+* Huffman tree of characters
 * Character frequency analysis

 Assigning Codes via Character Trees
 -----------------------------------

 Huffman tree is a binary tree that has characters in its leaves.
-It gives a simple way to assigne unique binary codes (bit sequences) to individual charactes by following paths in the tree.
+It gives a simple way to assigne unique binary codes (bit sequences) to individual characters by following paths in the tree.
 The key characterising of a Huffman tree is that no code for any character is a prefix of a code of another character.
 This makes it possible to use the tree for both encoding and decoding without any overhead from under-used encodings (as was the case with RLE).

 The binary tree can be represented by the following OCaml type::